 Click Transaction Report

 Enter the desired start and end date and click Search

 Transaction Types and Descriptions

 When viewing your transaction report for your payment account, it's important to keep in mind that this report shows transactions in and out of your Payment Account with our payment processor, ProPay.
 Withdraws are funds leaving your payment account, typically to be deposited into your connected checking account.
+The running balance is the total amount of funds present in the payment account after each individual transaction.
 And Add Funds transactions indicated money coming into the payment account, typically from a tenant's rent payment.